harryhanYuhao/crafting_interpreters/docs/grammar.md

 ## Syntax

 Statements are and must be terminated by `;`.
-If it reaches the end of the line, without finding `;`, but a statement is not complete, the interpretor shall panic.
+If it reaches the end of the line, without finding `;`, and a statement is not complete, the interpretor shall panic.

+## Types

+Lox has the following types:

+- `nil` - Null value
+- `bool` - Boolean value
+- `number` - Floating point number.
+Lox does not have interger type.
+- `string` - String value
+- `class` - Custom class type